-2.3.
-Liaison with Other Agencies
+3.3 Liaison with Other Agencies

-- 2.3.1.
-Work to develop effective links with relevant services and agencies to promote the safety and welfare of all pupils. - 2.3.2.
-Co-operate as required, in line with Working Together to Safeguard Children (July 2018), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 2.3.3.
-Notify the relevant Social Care team immediately if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently); - there is an unexplained absence of a pupil who is subject to a Child Protection Plan; - there is any change in circumstance to a pupil who is subject to a Child Protection Plan. - 2.3.4 When a pupil who is subject to a child protection plan leaves, information will be transferred to the new academy immediately.
+- 3.3.1 Work to develop effective links with relevant services and agencies to promote the safety and welfare of all pupils. - 3.3.2 Co-operate as required, in line with Working Together to Safeguard Children (July 2018), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 3.3.3 Notify the relevant Social Care team immediately if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently); - there is an unexplained absence of a pupil who is subject to a Child Protection Plan; - there is any change in circumstance to a pupil who is subject to a Child Protection Plan. - 3.3.4 When a pupil who is subject to a child protection plan leaves, information will be transferred to the new academy immediately.
 The Child Protection Chair and Social Care Work Team will also be informed.

-2.4.
-Record Keeping
+3.4 Record Keeping

-2.4.1.
-Ensure all concerns, discussions and decisions made, and the reasons for those decisions, are recorded in writing.
+3.4.1 Ensure all concerns, discussions and decisions made, and the reasons for those decisions, are recorded in writing and dated.
 Ensure that all electronic records are stored on My Concern (the academy's choice of an identified, purpose built, and secure platform).

 Ensure that logs on My Concern are clear, detailed, and accurate (Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately).
 Ensure that all paper records received are kept securely; separate from the main pupil file and in a locked location.
-Paper files should be signed for on removal from and return to storage.
+Paper files should be signed for on removal from and return to storage

-2.4.2.
-Records should include:
+3.4.2 Records should include:

-- A clear and comprehensive summary of the concern; - · The child's wishes and feelings; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome: - A record of any discussion/ communication with parents or other agencies.
+- A clear and comprehensive summary of the concern and the date and time it occurred. - The child's wishes and feelings; - Names of all parties written in full, with role where appropriate - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome;

-- 2.4.3.
-Ensure all relevant child protection records are sent to the receiving academy or establishment when a pupil moves academy, within five days, in accordance with 'Keeping Children Safe in Education', 2023, (page 167) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
-The DSL will consider whether it would be appropriate to share information with the new school or college in advance of the child leaving. - 2.4.4.
-Make parents aware that such records exist except when to do so would place the child at risk of harm. - 2.4.5.
-All actions and decisions will be led by what is considered to be in the best interests of the child following discussions between professionals working with the individual child. - 2.5.
-Confidentiality and Information Sharing
+- A record and details of any discussion/ communication with parents or other agencies. - 3.4.3 Ensure all relevant child protection records are sent to the receiving academy or establishment when a pupil moves academy, within five days, in accordance with 'Keeping Children Safe in Education', 2024, and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
+The DSL will consider whether it would be appropriate to share information with the new school or college in advance of the child leaving. - 3.4.4 Make parents aware that such records exist except when to do so would place the child at risk of harm. - 3.4.5 All actions and decisions will be led by what is considered to be in the best interests of the child following discussions between professionals working with the individual child.

+3.5 Confidentiality and Information Sharing

 The Data Protection Act 2018 does not prevent academy staff from sharing information with relevant agencies, where that information may help to protect a child.
 Information about children and their families is defined as 'special category data,' i.e., information that identifies a living individual.
-Collection, storage and sharing of personal data is governed by the UK General Data Protection Regulations (UK GDPR)
+Collection, storage and sharing of personal data is governed by the UK General Data Protection Regulations (UK GDPR).